Cian: Cian's names in folklore

 The name of the hero should be Cian mac Cáinte in proper Irish, but is phonetically transcribed as Kian mac Kontje in the tale "The Gloss Gavlen", collected by Larminie.

 The hero's name corrupted to Mac Cinnfhaelaidh (Mac Kineely, MacKineely or MacKenealy) in a different version of the tale printed in footnote by John O'Donovan.
 This name "Mac Cinnfhaelaidh" has been explained to mean "Son of Wolf's Head" (genitive of cenn "head" + genitive of fáel "wolf").

 The hero is Fin MacKinealy in "Balor on Tory Island" collected by Curtin, and echoed as Fionn mac Cionnfhaolaidh in its Irish version edited by Lloyd (Seosamh Laoide).
 In these, the siblings are named Gial Duv (Giolla Dubh) and Donn.

 In another folkloric version of the tale, the hero is the younger of two (unnamed) sons of Kien Mac Caunthca.

 Synopsis of O'Donovan's version

 The synopsis of the cow tale as printed by O'Donovan is as follows; the tale has also been retold by Lady Gregory, and her emendations will be noted below as well.

-In a place called Druim na Teine or "Fiery Ridge" (Drumnatinny, Co.
-Donegal) where a forge was kept, there lived three brothers, Gavida, Mac Samthainn and Mac Cinnfhaelaidh.
+In a place called Druim na Teine or "Fiery Ridge" (Drumnatinny, County Donegal) where a forge was kept, there lived three brothers, Gavida, Mac Samthainn and Mac Cinnfhaelaidh.
 Across the sea on Tory Island there lived a famous warrior named Balor, with one eye in the middle of the forehead, and another eye with a basilisk-like power in the back of his head.

 Balor learns from a druid's prophecy that he will be killed by his own grandson.
 To prevent this he imprisons his only daughter Ethnea in the tower which stands on a tall rock formation called the Tor Mór, or "Great Tower".